-Our key objectives are to advance our pharmaceutical candidates through Phase 2 trials and then evaluate further development independently or with partners.
+Our key objectives are to advance our programs through Phase 2 trials and then evaluate further development independently or with partners.

-The primary endpoint of the clinical trial is to compare the safety, tolerability and distribution of fulvestrant between the two routes of administration (intramuscularly or intraductally).
+The primary endpoint of the clinical trial is to compare the safety, tolerability and distribution of fulvestrant between the two routes of administration (intramuscular injection or through our microcatheters).
 The secondary endpoint of the study is to determine if there are changes in the expression of Ki67 as well as estrogen and progesterone receptors between a pre-fulvestrant biopsy and post-fulvestrant surgical specimens.
 Digital breast imaging before and after drug administration in both groups will also be performed to determine the effect of fulvestrant on any lesions as well as breast density of the participant.